 Washington State in summertime is one of the most beautiful places in the world.
 We have mountains, islands, and a cool-looking city on the water.
-The outdoor activities are endless, and the weather is mild.
+The outdoor activities are endless and the weather is mild.
+If you’re looking to spend time here, there are lots of incredible things to do in Seattle and Washington State.

-You should be warned that if you plant to visit, our state frequently turns guests into residents.
+You should be warned that if you plan to visit, our state frequently turns guests into residents.
 It really is that beautiful here.
 The best times to visit are July through September.
-The flowers really pop in spring, although it frequently rains.
+The flowers really pop in spring, (although it frequently rains).
 We wouldn’t recommend visiting November through February unless you love gray, rainy skies and miserable people.

 Lots of folks come to Seattle and do the city tourist thing.
-We understand the convenience of this approach, but trust us locals: There are much better things to do outside the urban areas of Washington State.
+We understand the convenience of this approach, but trust the locals: There are much better things to do in Washington State outside of Seattle.
+The following twenty are what we consider the best of them.

 Everyone knows Mt.
 Rainier is going to explode someday — it’s an active volcano, it’s what they do.
 We have contingency plans for when it does, so it’s serious and scary.
 Until that dreadful day, however, we will enjoy the majesty of Tahoma every chance we get.

-At 14,410 feet tall, the beautiful behemoth seems to always be in view.
-It goes without saying that the closer you get to the mountain the more massive and surreal it becomes.
-The three most popular points to approach the mountain are Paradise from the south, Sunrise from the north-east, and Tolmie on the west.
+At 14,410 feet tall, this beautiful behemoth is almost always in view.
+It goes without saying that the closer you get to it, the more massive and surreal it becomes.
+The three most popular points to approach Mt.
+Rainier are Paradise from the south, Sunrise from the north-east, and Tolmie on the west.

 If you like waterfalls, three of the highest in Washington State are in Mt.
 Rainier National Park: Narada Falls, Pearl Falls, and Comet Falls, the later of which is a real stunner and surprisingly easy to reach.

 Many points of interest in OLYNP are easy to access by car.
-Hurricane Ridge, replete with vistas and hikes, is a twenty-mile drive from Port Angeles.
-Sol Duc Hot Springs is the perfect place to relax, if you can handle the sulfur smell and the paste-white skin of Washingtonians.
+Hurricane Ridge, replete with hikes and vistas, is a twenty-mile drive from Port Angeles.
+Sol Duc Hot Springs is the perfect place to relax, if you can handle the sulfur smell and pasty skin of Washingtonians.
 Rialto Beach at La Push is a wild and majestic coastal stretch.
+Each of these things would be one of the best things to do in Washington State, and yet they’re all part of the same wonderful place.

 Two hours north of Seattle is an alpine landscape called North Cascades National Park.
 This is one of the few national parks without an entrance fee.
 It is home to over 300 glaciers, and also boasts a cornucopia of fishing lakes, hiking trails, fanciful towns, and an amazing ski resort in Mt.
 Baker.

-If you’re into eagles — and seriously, who isn’t — you can watch them feed every year from mid-December to mid-January at Nooksack River Bald Eagle Viewing Area on the Welcome Bridge.
+If you’re into eagles — and seriously, who isn’t — you can watch them feed every year from mid-December to mid-January on the Welcome Bridge at Nooksack River Bald Eagle Viewing Area.
 Spend the day watching hundreds of eagles in their natural habitat for zero dollars.

 Diablo Lake is a mint-blue alpine lake reminiscent of Banff.
 Ross lake is great for fishing and water sports.
 The Maple Pass Trail offers incredible scenery, and the Pacific Crest Trail runs through these parts.
 East of the park is the old western town of Winthrop.
 And if you’re in the mood for total isolation, Stehekin sits at the north end of Lake Chelan.